goodbomb/rails-grape-api/README.md

 API_URL + '/user/login'
 ```

-New accounts are sent an email with a confirmation URL that confirms the account at an API URL and then redirects back to a defined path.
+New accounts are sent an email with a confirmation URL that confirms the account and immediately redirect the user back to a defined path (specified in local environment variables - see section 3 for Installation Notes).
 Overwritten Devise controllers can be found in the ```app/controllers/user/``` directory.

 ### Core Components / Gems